 The first Russian Jews arrived in Sheboygan in the 1880s.
-Like many other immigrants, they often followed their “landsleit” (fellow townsmen) to settlements in the new world, with the result that many of Sheboygan’s Jewish immigrants came from a relatively small area east of Vilna and north of Minsk in current-day Belarus.
+Like many other immigrants, they often followed their “landsleit” (fellow townsmen) to settlements in the new world, which resulted in many of Sheboygan’s Jewish immigrants coming from a relatively small area east of Vilna and north of Minsk in current-day Belarus.
 They settled on the northwest side of Sheboygan, in a neighborhood bounded by 13th and 15th Streets, Geele Avenue on the north, and Bluff Avenue on the south.

 By the early twentieth century, Sheboygan’s thriving Jewish community rivaled the size of Milwaukee’s and supported three Orthodox synagogues, all within a few blocks of each other.
-Congregations initially met in members’ homes, but they acquired permanent religious buildings as soon as they could.
+Congregations initially met in members’ homes, but they acquired permanent buildings for prayer as soon as they could afford to.
 Sheboygan’s first synagogue, Ahavas Sholem, was established in 1903 in what had been the first Catholic Church built in Sheboygan, St. Mary Magdalene.

 Sheboygan’s second synagogue, known as “The White Shul,” opened on the southwest corner of North 13th Street and Carl Avenue in 1910.
 Charles Schoenkin, one of the early Jewish immigrants to the city, settled his family a few houses down from The White Shul.
 Although Schoenkin worked as a peddler and scrap dealer, his son, Nathan Schoenkin, found work as a clerk at the Lakeland Manufacturing Co., a clothing factory run by the Holman family, who were pillars of the Sheboygan Jewish community.
 Lakeland Manufacturing and other Holman family businesses often served as entry jobs for new Jewish arrivals to Sheboygan.